dfinnis/ft_printf/README.md

 ### Example

-Let's create an example *test.c* in the root of this project.
+Let's create an example *test.c* at the root of this project.

 ```c
 #include "ft_printf.h"